The Ultimate Guide to the Property Maintenance Process

 When you schedule preventative maintenance, you remove the hassle of making a costly emergency repair down the road and risking resident satisfaction.

-Suppose your goal is to increase resident retention.
-In that case, a preventive maintenance strategy is a clear winner because it will allow you to contro lmaintenance before issues arise.
+Suppose one of your priority goals this yearis to increase resident retention.
+In that case, a preventive maintenance strategy is a clear winner because it will allow you to control maintenance before issues arise.

 For example, your residents are frustrated with broken A/C units in the heat of summer.

-Start by scheduling simple preventative tasks like inspecting HVAC systems and replacing HVAC air filters every quarter.
+Start by scheduling simple preventative tasks like inspecting HVAC systems and replacing HVAC air filters every quarter before peak season hits.
 Staying up-to-date on maintenance will prolong the life of your equipment, and keep tabs when it is time to replace the HVAC.

 When evaluating your property maintenance services, it is essential to track the profitability of vendors and internal techs.
 You can track profitability with two metrics: utilization rate and billable rate.
 These formulas are important because inefficient processes can become costly.